TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ## Description

 This package provides you an easy way to connect to The Things Network via MQTT.
-Take note that, you'll first need to create an application with a device to run the constructor of the MQTT client because you need to provide, an applicationID and a deviceID.
 First include the package in your file like this:
 ```python
 from ttnmqtt import MQTTClient as mqtt
 ```